 What Are Some Common Pests & Problems Affecting Mammillaria?

-Most problems with cactus grown as houseplants involve fungal or bacterial diseases that are caused by excessive watering.
+Most problems with cactus plants grown as houseplants involve fungal or bacterial diseases that are caused by excessive watering.

 This is why it is very important to establish a sparing watering schedule and observe your plants carefully for any signs of rot.